thomaserlang/delphi-json/README.md

 This version is only tested on Delphi XE 3, Delphi XE 6 (Android) and Delphi 10 but should work for all Delphi versions that support generics and TStringHelper.

-### New in version 0.2

-  - Rewrote the whole thing to use TDictionary.
-  - Added support for decoding unicode encoded characters.
-  - Added support for datetime (must be specified in ISO 8601 for it to work!).

 ### What is missing

-  - A better way to handle null values.
   - Exception if the JSON text is not valid.
   - Convert to string
   - Serialization and deserialization from/to objects.